Attracting More Hummingbirds

-Similar to many birds, Hummingbirds migrate south for the winter to stay warm.
-As the temperature rises, they begin to move back up to the Great North.
+Like many birds, hummingbirds migrate south for the winter to stay warm.
+As the temperature rises, they move back up to the Great North.
 Males come first (not scouts) to find the best places to eat and nest.

 Attracting more Hummingbirds to your yard begins early.
 When the males head north they look for the best places to feed.
 Food sources can be hard to come by, so putting Hummingbird feeders out early can help attract those early males to set up shop and stay for the season.
 It is important to note that Hummingbird feeders need to be kept meticulously clean.
 Don’t fill your feeders to the brim right out of the gate.
-Use a small amount of feed until you have birds feeding on a regular basis.
-Be sure to clean your feeders on a regular basis.
+Use a small amount of feed until you have birds feeding regularly.
+Be sure to clean your feeders regularly.

-The best way to keep Hummingbirds fed throughout the season is to fill your landscape with plants they are attracted to.
+The best way to keep Hummingbirds fed throughout the season is to fill your landscape with plants they like.
 This assures a varied diet and much healthier birds.

 - Salvia (Black and Bloom, Wendy’s Wish, Hot Lips)